archonic/limestone/README.md

 Limestone assumes you want each user to pay for access to your SaaS.
 If you instead want users to belong to accounts and have billing scoped to accounts, try [Limestone Accounts](https://github.com/archonic/limestone-accounts).

 ## Versions
+Versioning in this repo in intended to maintain and modernize the boilerplate.
+New versions are not intended to update existing forks, although looking through the commits serve as a good upgrade resource.

 v0.1 is Rails 5.2
 v0.2+ is Rails 6

+See more in the [changelog](https://github.com/archonic/limestone/blob/master/CHANGELOG.md).

 ## The Stack
 The [gemset](https://github.com/archonic/limestone/blob/master/Gemfile) has been chosen to be modern, performant, and take care of a number of business concerns common to SaaS.